Enara Bio™ Limited Privacy Notice

 2. What personal data do we collect?

 We collect information from you when you use our website or complete our ‘Contact Us’ form.
-The personal data we collect might include first name, surname, post code, address, email address, phone number, or your IP address (as outlined in Section 7).
+The personal data we collect includes first name, surname, email address, business/organisation, phone number, or your IP address (as outlined in Section 7).

 3. For which purposes do we process your personal data?